 Sec.
 38-48.
-Connection of property lying two miles outside city.
+Connection of property lying two miles outside City.

-(a) It is the policy of the city and county to require connections to the city's wastewater system for property lying within two miles of the city limits by arranging for sewage treatment through the city, either by annexation or through powers of attorney to accomplish annexation in the future, as possible.
-As annexations occur, the ownership of public or sanitary sewers within the annexed area will be transferred to the city.
+(a) It is the policy of the City and County to require connections to the WWTW for property lying within two miles of the City's limits by arranging for sewage treatment through the

+City, either by annexation or through powers of attorney to accomplish annexation in the future, as possible.
+As annexations occur, the ownership of public or sanitary sewers within the annexed area will be transferred to the City.

-(b) No property outside the city shall be connected to the wastewater system of the city until and unless the owner thereof shall submit an application, together with a signed and sworn statement, showing the plan, size and type of connection desired and the number of persons who will use the property so connected.
-Such plans and statement shall be referred to and examined by the city manager, who shall endorse his approval or disapproval of the same as complying or failing to comply with all of the ordinances, regulations and rules concerning connections with the wastewater system of the city.
+(b) No property outside the City shall be connected to the WWTW until and unless the owner thereof shall submit an application, together with a signed and sworn statement, showing the plan, size and type of connection desired and the number of persons who will use the property so connected.
+Such plans and statement shall be referred to and examined by the City Manager, who shall endorse with approval or disapproval of the same as complying or failing to comply with all of the ordinances, regulations and rules concerning connections with the WWTW.